WHATS HOT

 Candida Overgrowth and

-If your baby has Candida, it will often present itself as thrush – white patches on the sides and roof of the mouth and sometimes the tongue.
-If you’re breast-feeding, the yeast infection can be transferred back to you and can spread. can be treated for thrush, but it’s not the start to life!
+If your baby has Candida, it will often present itself as oral thrush – white patches on the sides and roof of the mouth and sometimes the tongue.
+If you’re breast-feeding, the yeast infection can be transferred back to you and can spread.
+Babies can be treated for thrush, but it’s not the best start to life!

-Antifungal medication, a change of diet, supplements and/or probiotic supplements are your best chance against Candida overgrowth.
+Antifungal medication, a change of diet, nutritional supplements and/or probiotic supplements are your best chance against Candida overgrowth.
 However, prevention is key.
 Ignoring Candida overgrowth during pregnancy will only cause the condition to worsen.
 Once the baby is born, you’ll be left with an even harder-to-treat problem.

 Before starting any treatment, be sure to consult with your midwife or doctor.
 Many over-the-counter medications for Candida overgrowth are not safe for pregnant women.
 Even if you have taken the medication before, it’s still worth checking with a healthcare professional.